aayushxrj/Pluto.ai/chainlit.md

-# Welcome to Chainlit! 🚀🤖
+# Welcome to Pluto.ai! 🚀🤖

-Hi there, Developer! 👋 We're excited to have you on board.
-Chainlit is a powerful tool designed to help you prototype, debug and share applications built on top of LLMs.
+Hello there, Developer! 👋 Welcome to the Pluto.ai 🎉

-## Useful Links 🔗
+We're thrilled to have you join us.
+Pluto.ai is a sophisticated conversational Retrieval Augmented Generation (RAG) chatbot crafted with LangChain, Chainlit that uses Claude's capabilities for effective question-answering from documents.

-- **Documentation:** Get started with our comprehensive [Chainlit Documentation](https://docs.chainlit.io) 📚
+## Getting Started

-- **Discord Community:** Join our friendly [Chainlit Discord](https://discord.gg/k73SQ3FyUh) to ask questions, share your projects, and connect with other developers! 💬
+If you see this screen, you're all set to head to the chat section and explore Pluto.ai further.
+Be sure to follow each step mentioned in the [README.md](https://github.com/aayushxrj/Pluto.ai/blob/main/README.md) to avoid encountering any errors.

-We can't wait to see what you create with Chainlit!
+We're eager to witness the innovative solutions you build with Pluto.ai!
 Happy coding! 💻😊

-## Welcome screen
+## Report a Bug:

-To modify the welcome screen, edit the `chainlit.md` file at the root of your project.
-If you do not want a welcome screen, just leave this file empty.
+Encountered an issue?
+Please report it on our [Pluto.ai GitHub Issues](https://github.com/aayushxrj/Pluto.ai/issues) page 🐛